mlcommons/medperf/docs/mlcubes/mlcube_data.md

 ### The `project` Folder

-This is where your inference logic will live.
+This is where your preprocessing logic will live.
 It contains a standard Docker image project with a specific API for the entrypoint. `mlcube.py` contains the entrypoint and handles all the tasks we've described.
 Update this template with your code and bind your logic to specified functions for all three commands.
 Refer to the [Chest X-ray tutorial example](https://github.com/mlcommons/medperf/blob/main/examples/chestxray_tutorial/data_preparator/project/mlcube.py) for an example of how it should look:

 ```python title="mlcube.py"